-If you’ve stumbled across this blog post, you probably find yourself needing to answer a petition for cancellation that’s been filed against your trademark registration.
+If you’ve stumbled across this article, you probably find yourself needing to answer a petition for cancellation that’s been filed against your trademark registration.
 As you may know, a trademark cancellation is filed with the Trademark Trial and Appeal Board (TTAB) for the purpose of challenging the continued federal registration of your trademark.
 Unless you have legal grounds for filing a motion to dismiss the cancellation (which is pretty rare), the first thing you’ll need to do after the TTAB institutes the cancellation proceeding is to draft and submit an answer.

 Do I Need to Answer a Petition for Cancellation?

-If you choose not to answer a petition for cancellation, or you unintentionally miss the deadline for filing the answer, the TTAB will issue a notice of default.
+If you choose not to answer a petition for cancellation, or you unintentionally miss the deadline for filing the answer, the TTAB will issue a Notice of Default.
 You’ll then have 30 days in which to explain to the TTAB why it shouldn’t enter judgment against you.
-If you don’t file a response to the notice of default, the TTAB will grant the petition for cancellation and your trademark registration will be canceled.
+If you don’t file a response to the Notice of Default, the TTAB will grant the petition for cancellation and your trademark registration will be canceled.

 When Do I Need to Answer a Petition for Cancellation?